 - Pour and serve in a martini glass.

-Tangerines, though look similar to oranges, are actually a different species in the same citrus family.
-Smaller in size and with easily peelable skin, they make for a healthy snack anytime.
+Tangerines, despite their appearance and nutritional content similar to oranges, are actually a different species in the same citrus family.
+Smaller in size and with easily peelable skin, they make for a healthy snack any time.

-Packed with vitamin C and other important nutrients, the key tangerine benefits can make them a significant addition to your healthy meal plans.
+Packed with vitamin C and other powerful nutrients, tangerines are a favorable addition to a healthful meal plan.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.